FYI: Note that the above form submits back to this same page.

 Note that I've used "Get" for the form so that you can see the

 form data being transferred on the QueryString.
 I thought that

 it might help you keep track of what's actually being sent back

-to the server and understand the radio button operation a little
+to the server and understand the checkbox operation a little

 Because of their similarity, if you haven't already seen it, you

 should probably check out our radio button sample